 - ENGCMP 0208 Seminar in Composition: Service-Learning.
 Read more>

-- For Dietrich School of Arts and Sciences freshmen only: FP 0003 Freshman Seminar (You can browse specific course topics on the Freshman Seminar page.)
+- For Dietrich School of Arts and Sciences first-year students only: FP 0003 Freshman Seminar or FP 0006 (You can browse specific course topics on the Freshman Seminar page.)

 To excel in your academic career and beyond, you must develop sound writing, reading, and discussion skills.
 SC has been designed to help undergraduates who are beginning their work at the University become more engaged, imaginative, and disciplined composers.
 Your SC experiences will better equip you to handle complex subjects thoughtfully and to use sources responsibly.
 Even if you have already had considerable writing experience in high school, you will encounter new challenges in SC as a writer, reader, and thinker.
 Honors College sections are available for students with strong basic skills who are seeking a more intensive Seminar in Composition experience.